szabtsi/fotexnet/README.md

 ## Overview
 This is a basic Laravel-based application called Fotexnet created by Felföldi Szabolcs.

 The applications core function is to handle/manage movies and their screenings.
+The app serves as an API for the movie management, but it has a minimalistic ReactJS frontend representation.

 ## Installation
 1. Clone the repository.